Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Methodology

+\subsection{VLM-based Action Router}

+After training specialized agents for distinct navigation skills, we integrate them into the SkillNav framework using a VLM-based Action Router to coordinate their execution.
+Inspired by planning systems such as LLM-Planner~\citep{song2023llmplanner}, Mic~\citep{qiao2023march}, and A2Nav~\citep{chen2023a2nav}, our router leverages a large VLM (\eg, GPT-4o~\citep{openai2024gpt4o}, Qwen2.5-VL-7B-Instruct~\citep{Qwen2.5-VL}) in a zero-shot in-context fashion to dynamically select the most suitable agent at each time step.
+We structure the routing process into three distinct reasoning phases:

-The Temporal Reordering Module only takes the original natural language instruction as input.
+\textbf{Phase 1: Temporal Reordering Module.} The Temporal Reordering Module only takes the original natural language instruction as input.
 It applies the instruction reordering prompt to turn navigation instructions into a list of subgoals $I_{\text{reorder}}$.
 It follows the four temporal relations described in the Temporal Order Planning skill in Section~\ref{sec:skill_taxonomy}, making implicit temporal details explicit and ensuring the correct subgoal execution order.
 This procedure is formulated as

-\subsubsection{VLM-based Action Router}

-To coordinate skill-based agents during navigation, we introduce an Action Router that dynamically selects the most suitable agent at each time step.
-Inspired by LLM-based planning systems such as LLM-Planner~\citep{song2023llmplanner}, Mic~\citep{qiao2023march}, and A2Nav~\citep{chen2023a2nav}, our router leverages a large VLM model (e.g., GPT-4o~\citep{openai2024gpt4o}, Qwen2.5-VL-7B-Instruct~\citep{Qwen2.5-VL}) in a zero-shot in-context fashion.
-We structure the routing process into two distinct reasoning phases:

-\textbf{Phase 1: Subgoal Localizer.} Given the reordered subgoals $ I_{\text{reorder}} = [p_1, p_2, \ldots, p_m]$, observed history $H_{t-1}$, and the sequence of previously executed subgoals \(G_{t-1} = [p^*_1, \dots, p^*_{t-1} ]\), the model identifies the next subgoal \(p^*_{t}\) to be executed for the current time step \(t\) and outputs the corresponding reasoning trace \( r_t \), later used by the router for decision verification.
+\textbf{Phase 2: Subgoal Localizer.} Given the reordered subgoals $ I_{\text{reorder}} = [p_1, p_2, \ldots, p_m]$, observed history $H_{t-1}$, and the sequence of previously executed subgoals \(G_{t-1} = [p^*_1, \dots, p^*_{t-1} ]\), the model identifies the next subgoal \(p^*_{t}\) to be executed for the current time step \(t\) and outputs the corresponding reasoning trace \( r_t \), later used by the router for decision verification.
 The output can be formalized as:

 The sequence of executed subgoals is then updated as: